 Bring the wild blue yonder just a little closer at the Tulsa Air and Space Museum & Planetarium in Tulsa.
 Rare vintage airplanes, interactive wind tunnel flight simulators and interactive controls similar to those used by astronauts will keep kids of all ages occupied for hours.

 Located nearby in Jenks, the Oklahoma Aquarium explores the deep blue ocean with the largest indoor ocean in a four-state region.
 The aquarium features species in more than 100 exhibits and is home to the largest bull sharks in captivity.
 Lemon, nurse and sand tiger sharks swim alongside you and even overhead as you walk through a mesmerizing, underwater tunnel.

-The unique, 78-acre Tulsa Zoo and Living Museum is home to more than 1,500 animals.
+The unique, 78-acre Tulsa Zoo is home to more than 1,500 animals.
 The zoo combines animal exhibits with natural history museum exhibits and features a popular state-of-the art African penguin exhibit with 16 penguins and seasonal penguin encounters.